bkw777/dl2/ref/cygwin.md

 $
 ```

+Pressed Ctrl+C on the pc to quit dlplus.

 REXCPM is now fully installed.